 We know that galvanic cells involve oxidation-reduction reaction.
 A workable cell forces the electrons that leave the substance being oxidized through an external conductor before they are received by the oxidizing agent.
 We also know that all ordinary combustion reactions are redox reactions.
 However, when a fuel is burned, the electron exchange take place only when the atoms of the oxidising agent (oxygen or air) come in direct contact with the atoms of the substance being oxidised (the fuel).
 The energy is released principally as heat.
 In a fuel cell, electrical energy is obtained without combustion from oxygen and a gas that can be oxidized.
-The galvanic cells can only produce electrical energy for a limited time because the electrode reactants are supplied continuously and are able to operate without theoretical limit as long as the supply of reactants is maintained.
+The galvanic cells can only produce electrical energy for a limited time because the electrode reactants are eventually depleted.
+Fuel cells are electrochemical cells in which electrode reactants are supplied continuously and are able to operate without theoretical limit as long as the supply of reactants is maintained.
 This makes fuel cell an attractive source of power where long-term generation of electrical energy is needed.
 Fuel cell converts the chemical energy of the fuels directly to electricity.